phantominh/network-dataset-analysis/README.md

 ## Results
 The output of the real dataset is inside ```results``` directory.
 This includes a run of kosaraju in the real dataset, and a run of pagerank until convergence.

+The result format is as follow:
+- ```kosaraju```: Pages in a connected component on a single row, different SSCs in different rows.
+- ```pagerank```: One page and its rank on a single row, each page on a separate row.